 U.S. security assistance to Bangladesh has enhanced its maritime security, freedom of navigation, and humanitarian assistance/disaster response capabilities in support of the Indo-Pacific Strategy.
 These funds have provided: patrol boats for the Bangladesh Army; additional patrol vessels for the Navy and Coast Guard; mine-resistant ambush protected (MRAP) vehicles for international peacekeeping and border security missions; electronic and mechanical upgrades to the fast patrol boats and former U.S. Coast Guard cutters currently operated by the Bangladesh Navy; technical and professional training for Bangladesh military and Coast Guard personnel; and joint military and coast guard training and exchanges to build coordination capacity for disaster response and maritime security operations.
 Collectively, this support has substantially assisted Bangladesh in its efforts to enhance its maritime domain awareness and control, strengthened capacity to detect and respond to illicit activity and foreign malign intrusion in its territorial waters and exclusive economic zone, and secured its access to sea lanes and global commerce.

-In FY 2019, the United States also authorized the permanent export of over $6 million in defense articles to Bangladesh via the Direct Commercial Sales (DCS) process.
-The top categories of DCS to Bangladesh include aircraft and related articles; materials and miscellaneous articles; and fire control, laser, imaging, and guidance equipment.
+In FY 2021, the United States also authorized the permanent export of over $14 million in defense articles to Bangladesh via the Direct Commercial Sales (DCS) process.
+The top categories of DCS to Bangladesh include aircraft and related articles; firearms; military electronics; ground vehicles; and fire control, laser, imaging, and guidance equipment.

 Since 2010, the United States has conducted the annual multinational military exercise Cooperation Afloat Readiness and Training (CARAT) with Bangladesh to expand relationships and enhance maritime domain awareness.
-Since 2008, Bangladesh has partnered with the state of Oregon via the , where a state’s National Guard is partners with a foreign military in order to establish a relationship that fosters cooperation and understanding.
+Since 2008, Bangladesh has partnered with the state of Oregon via the National Guard’s State Partnership Program, where a state’s National Guard is partners with a foreign military in order to establish a relationship that fosters cooperation and understanding.